Round 1 of the Solar Energy Innovation Network

 Lead Organization: City of Orlando

-Team Members: City of Orlando, Orlando Utility Commission, UCF Florida Solar Energy Center, Greenlink
+Team Members: City of Orlando, Orlando Utility Commission, University of Central Florida Solar Energy Center, Greenlink

-Project Description: The City of Orlando aims to deploy solar and solar-plus-storage to support energy resiliency, environmental quality, and the continued affordability of the electricity supply.
-The team's efforts include identifying the total solar potential available city-wide and conducting more detailed analysis for municipal facilities and distribution grid modeling.
-A pilot project to demonstrate innovative siting solutions is also being planned.
-The team is producing insights on municipal-level solar policies and building guidelines to share with other municipalities.
+The City of Orlando determined approaches to increase solar and solar-plus-storage deployments that supported energy resiliency, environmental quality, and affordability of electricity supply.
+The team identified total solar potential citywide, and conducted a detailed analysis for municipal facilities and distribution grid modeling.
+In addition, the City of Orlando launched a pilot project to demonstrate innovative siting solutions and published insights on municipal-level solar policies and building guidelines to share with other municipalities.

 States Represented: Florida